SebastianZaha/ethical_journalism/readme.md

 # Journalistic ethics

 See template.html file for a succint and clear expression of the goals of this little page.
+(Only in romanian for now.
+Will translate project soon.)

 # How to update the database